aurumz-rgb/NOS-Plot/README.md

 ## USE

-- To simply use it → [nos-tlplot.onrender.com](https://nos-tlplot.onrender.com)
+- To simply use it → [nos-tlplot.streamlit.app](https://nos-tlplot.streamlit.app)
 ---

 ## 📥 Installation (Optional)

 ### Prerequisites
-- Python 3.10 or later
+- This code is based on Python-3.12.3
 - `pip` package manager

 ### Installation Steps